yoonniverse/dataplayground/_pages/bio.md

   - image_path: /assets/images/jekyll.png
     alt: "github page with jekyll"
     title: "Aug: Opened This Blog"
     excerpt: "Opened this blog to keep track of what I learned about data science.
 Used 'Github Pages' for hosting and 'jekyll' for static website generating.
 Customized design based on 'Minimal Mistakes' theme.
-To write a post, used 'jupyter notebook' with markdown and latex."
+To write a post, used jupyter notebook, markdown and latex."
 ---

 {% include feature_row id="intro1" type="center" %}